BlankTuber/Discord-s-Final-Musican/bot/README.md

 - Check Discord API permissions for application commands
 - Look for error messages in command update logs

-**Shutdown takes too long**:
+**Queue not persisting**:

-- Default timeout is 30 seconds
+- Check database file permissions
-- Components shut down in priority order
+- Verify database initialization in logs
-- Check logs for which component is hanging
+- Database file is created automatically if missing